About Access Gateway high availability

 Access Gateway high availability consists of:

-- One or more worker instances, bound to the admin node, which service requests.
+- One or more worker instances bound to the admin node, which service requests.

-Access Gateway high availability instance life-cycle overview:
+Overview of the Access Gateway high availability instance life-cycle:

 - An instance of Access Gateway is provisioned.
 This instance is called the Admin node.
 This node is configured normally, including defining protected applications.
 You aren't required to configure applications or IDP support before configuring high availability.

 - Second and subsequent instances of Access Gateway are provisioned.
 These instances are called worker nodes.
 These nodes are not configured with applications, but obtain all configurations from the admin node.